Market research is critical for all organizations.

-Whether you’re a new entrant in the market or are an established brand, you need to conduct it regularly in order to understand your potential customers, industry, and more.
+Whether you’re a new entrant in the market or are an established brand, exploratory research of your market will help you to understand your potential customers, industry, and more.

 In simple terms, it is the process of gathering information about consumers: their needs, their likes, dislikes, and preferences.